ekg/simgenie/README.md

 6. map simulated reads fro pirs to both haplotypes, choosing the best match for each
 7. call variants for each haplotype
 8. correct high-quality homozygous calls to the variant allele and emit the FASTAs
+9. use pggb and a subsequent VCF deconstruction to obtain a final genotyping, which we validate versus the truth

 ## Usage